project-gemmi/gemmi/docs/mmcif.rst

 PDBx/mmCIF uses more general (but not so obvious) terms:
-*entity* and *struct_asym* (structural component in asymetric unit) instead of chain, and *chem_comp* (chemical component) as a generalization of the "residue".
+*entity* and *struct_asym* (structural component in asymetric unit) instead of chain, and *chem_comp* (chemical component) for residue/monomer.

-Apart from the naming, the biggest differences between libraries is in presenting the disorder.
+Apart from the naming, the biggest difference between libraries is how the disorder is presented.
 The main options are:

-* group atoms from the same conformer together (e.g. cctbx.iotbx)
+* group together atoms from the same conformer (e.g. cctbx.iotbx)

-* group alternatives together (e.g. BioPython)
+* group together alternative locations of the same atom (e.g. BioPython)

 * leave it to the user (e.g. mmdb and clipper).